A desktop audiobook player built with Tauri v2 and Svelte 5. Lightweight, fast, and fully offline.

 src-tauri/target/release/abplayer.exe (portable)src-tauri/target/release/bundle/nsis/ABPlayer_*_x64-setup.exe (installer)Created by jhidalgo_dev

 All rights reserved.
 This source code is provided for viewing purposes.
-See the repository for download links.
+See the Releases page for download links.